 I have no idea how many parts there will be about workflow and time management.
 Just thinking about all the different elements that I will need to manage when on the road gets my heart rate up.
-I think the image of eggs says it all, they’re very delicate, don’t take much for it all to go horribly wrong but, with just a little bit of effort, they’re very tasty!
 Imagine I’m travelling from place to place for two months, taking stills and video most days.
 That’s a lot of material!
 It needs to be filed, backed up, good stuff selected, processed, retouched / edited, uploaded, posted to various platforms, archived… A system needs to be in place that will make the whole process go so smoothly that I’ll even enjoy the work.
 And don’t even get me started on the upload speeds to the cloud when on the road.
 If I’m not careful, I’ll be carrying the material nervously around with me, backed up left, right and centre.

 Anyway, that’s enough panicking for now.
 I’m going to tell you the main software I’ve decided to use for managing all those still files, Phase One’s Capture One (C1).
 As with cameras, there is no one tool for every job and some people will prefer to use other tools for the job they have to do.
 That is how it should be.
 It could be argued that we are creatures of habit and that is why I am staying with C1, which is fair enough.
 All I can say is that, when shooting tethered in the studio for days at a time, it works exactly how I want it to and allows me to concentrate on other stuff; and, when processing the raw files, you’d have to argue to an absurd pixel-peeping level to convince me that there is a better image processor out there.
 I have tried others and, yes, Adobe Lightroom does a great job at processing, and at file management.
 File management is an area that C1 has developed a lot in recent years and it is now implemented to such a level that it is excellent for long term archiving purposes.
 ‘Catalog’ in C1 does exactly what the name says, it allows you to catalogue your images properly for the longterm.

 I think the easiest thing to do now is to show the workflow I intend to have for stills shooting when away in South America.
 I won’t go into step-by-step details of what buttons to press when.
 Apart from a very active forum and support network, Capture One has an excellent collection of tutorials on their site that will get you a long way down the road to understanding.
 Something that I have grown to appreciate is that the learning never ends and the learning curve keeps getting steeper and steeper as apps become evermore powerful and user friendly.
 I used to be just a photographer.
 Now I process, retouch, print and sometimes publish all my own work, to a professional standard, all from the comfort of one office chair.
 Progress never ceases to amaze, though it’d be nice if I could get away from the chair a little bit more.
-If you have suggestions that would make my workflow more streamlined, please share!
-Here goes…
+So, without further ado, here goes…

 1. Shoot to card, good to start with the obvious.

 2. Upload files to a hard drive (and a backup drive) in a Capture One Session.
 That sentence is easy to say but this is the bit where the organisation starts.
-Rather than upload all the images to the Catalog straight away, I’m going to treat each collection of images (maybe one day’s worth, maybe two…) as an individual project.
+Rather than upload all the images to the Catalog straight away, I’m going to treat each collection of images (maybe one day’s worth, maybe two, maybe more…) as an individual project.
 Sessions are what I’m used to using in the studio and I understand the folder structure it has built into it.
-And since there will be a lot of material that will be not good enough to keep, I don’t want to bring it into the Catalog until it’s been edited down, a lot.
-Once I have moved the selected images to the Catalog, I can then delete the Session and start a new Session all over again, just like I would for starting any of my jobs.
+And since there will be a lot of material that will not be good enough to keep, I don’t want to bring it into the Catalog until it’s been edited down, a lot.
+Once I have moved the selected images to the Catalog, I can then either delete the Session and start a new Session all over again, or keep going with the same Session and add a new folder, just like I would for starting any of my jobs, some which last a day, others for a week or two.
 Here’s a look of how I think the workflow will be:

 - be sure to import to to the location where you want to store your files.
 This is possibly the most important part for longterm peace of mind.
 For a project of this size and timescale, I will select to store files on an external drive (plus the backup drive!).